-At Moss Brook Fiber Arts we teach classes for all levels of knitters, from learn-to-knit to advance techniques.
-We offer individualized instruction in a small groups setting to help you learn at your own pace.
+At Moss Brook Fiber Arts we teach classes for all levels of knitters and crocheters, from beginning to advanced techniques.
+We offer individualized instruction in a small group setting to help you learn at your own pace.
 Whether you are new to knitting or crochet, or looking for a new challenge, we have a class for you.

-Classes are $20 per session, which does not include materials or pattern except where indicated.
+Classes are $20 per person per session, which does not include materials or pattern except where indicated.
 Please note that some classes are multi-session classes.

 Here is a list of topic classes that I have offered.
-If you would like to see the class offered soon, e-mail me at email@example.com.
+If you would like to see the class scheduled, e-mail me at email@example.com.
 These classes are also available to book for a group and I am willing to travel.

 Introduction to Knitting with Beads: 1-3 $25 (includes $5 materials fee)